 Comment E-Safety and Moderation Policy

-Interpreture enables comments on our posts and pages to help enable discussion and the raising of questions.
-We recognise that many users of our website are under 18 and as such provide this guidance regarding e-safety for the protection of personal information when interacting with others on the internet, and our comment moderation policy to ensure your continued privacy and safety.
+Interpreture enables comments on our posts and pages to help facilitate discussion and the raising of questions.
+We recognise that many users of our website are under 18, and as such provide this guidance regarding e-safety for the protection of personal information when interacting with others on the internet, and our comment moderation policy to ensure your continued privacy and safety.

 We do not require any personal information for you to submit a comment (with the exception of a temporarily stored IP address, used only for internal use to prevent spam).
 We provide a field to enter your comment, question or thought, along with optional boxes to enter a screen name and link.

 You should not share any personally identifiable information in your comment, such as the school you go to, your name, address, email address, or other contact details.

 We recommend you use a screen name in the name field which cannot be used to identify you.
 Alternatively you could use your first name, but we do not recommend using your full name.
 If you leave this field blank, your comment will be published under the name ‘Anonymous’.